hjohn/hs.jfx.eventstream/README.md

 ### Lazy Subscriptions

-Streams only subscribe to their source when a consumer is currently subscribed.
+Streams only observe their source when a consumer is currently subscribed.

     ValueStream<String> vs = Values.of(button.textProperty())
         .map(String::toUpperCase);

-In the above example, the button's text property is not subscribed until an actual subscriber is added to the stream:
+In the above example, the button's text property is not observed until an actual subscriber is added to the stream:

     vs.subscribe(System.out::println);

-This is called lazy subscribing, and this helps to allow streams to be garbage collected when no longer used.
+Streams of this type are called lazy streams.
+All streams provided by this package are lazy and will only observe their source when needed.

+As lazy streams will stop observing their source when they have no subscribers, the source stream will not prevent garbage collection when there are no more active subscribers.
+There is therefore no need to use weak listeners for observing the source stream.

+An advantage of this approach is that an example like below will function as one would expect, and will keep printing changes in `button.textProperty()`:

+    Values.of(button.textProperty())
+        .map(t -> t + "World")
+        .subscribe(System.out::println);

+Contrast this with JavaFX's standard binding mechanism which may garbage collect the binding at any time because of its use of weak listeners:

+    button.textProperty()
+        .concat("World")  // weak binding used here
+        .addListener((obs, old, current) -> System.out.println(current));

+This can be very surprising, especially when the `concat` function was added at a later stage, because that simple change will result in unexpected runtime behavior.

 ## Motivation